-This recipe for super easy Gluten Free Dairy Free Pumpkin Pie Bars is ideal for those of you who love pumpkin pie, but don’t necessarily enjoy making it.
-This delicious dessert serves nearly twice as many people as a single pie does, and there’s no crust to roll out, the crust in this recipe is one you simply press into the pan (it tastes like a cookie!).
+This recipe for super easy Gluten-Free Pumpkin Bars is ideal for those of you who love pumpkin pie, but don’t necessarily enjoy making it.
+This delicious dessert serves nearly twice as many people as a single pie does, and there’s no gluten-free pie crust to roll out, the crust in this recipe is one you simply press into the pan (it tastes like a cookie!).
 You will love how easy and tasty these bars are!

 I’m a sucker for a good cookbook or magazine full of colorful recipes.
 Even though I’m gluten-free, I find I gravitate towards the full-of-gluten recipes.